chiragsachdev/Biggest-Square/README.md

 Find the biggest square in a given map using Dynamic Programming.

-This program was teh final project of Piscine at 42 Silicon Valley.
+This program was the final project of Piscine at 42 Silicon Valley.